Related Photo Galleries

 The Wainuiomata River in the North Island flows from the Rimutaka Mountains to the south coast of the North Island.
 'Wai' in Māori means water, 'Nui' means big, and 'Mata' could be the name of a person.

-In 1884 a dam was built with water was piped out of Wainuiomata through a tunnel to Seaview then onto Wellington.
-The dam was replaced in 1910.
-In 1926, a second less known tunnel called the Orongorongo tunnel also piped water out of Wainuiomata.
+In 1884 a dam was built with water piped out of Wainuiomata through a tunnel to Seaview then onto Wellington.
+The dam was replaced in 1910, then in 1926, a second less known tunnel called the Orongorongo tunnel also piped water out of Wainuiomata.